-In the introduction of {\wtov}, \citet{baevski2020wav2vec} postulate that the quantisation of latent representations when used as targets for self-supervised pre-training helps learn more general representations that abstract away from speaker or background information.
+In the introduction of {\wtov}, \citet{baevski2020wav2vec} postulate that pre-training helps learn more general representations that abstract away from speaker or background information.
 However, it is not entirely clear if these benefits are a result of pre-training or are a consequence of the specific inductive biases introduced by the architecture.
-To investigate this, we compare embeddings extracted with {\cnn}, {\wwopre}, and {\wrobust}\footnote{We use average pooling on the output of the last CNN layer for {\cnn} and the last transformer layer for {\wtov}.}, which are shown in \cref{fig:embeddings}.
-The embeddings are projected to two dimensions using t-SNE~\citep{maaten2008tsne} and different information is chromatically superimposed on them.
+To investigate this, we compare embeddings extracted with {\cnn}, {\wwopre}, and {\wrobust},\footnote{ We use average pooling on the output of the last CNN layer for {\cnn} and the last transformer layer for {\wtov}. } which are shown in \cref{fig:embeddings}.
+The embeddings are projected to two dimensions using t-SNE~\citep{maaten2008tsne} and different information is chromatically superimposed.

-For {\cnn}, we can see two main clusters almost perfectly separating the two data sources ({\msppodcast} and {\iemocap}), and several smaller blobs representing gender groups and individual speakers.
-In fact, in the embeddings of {\cnn}, speaker and domain are more pronounced than the information for valence we actually want to model.
-Hence, depending on the context, similar emotional content can translate into entirely different latent representations.
+For {\cnn}, two main clusters almost perfectly separate the two data sources {\msppodcast} and {\iemocap}, whereas several smaller blobs represent gender groups and individual speakers.
+In fact, speaker and domain are more pronounced than valence information.
+Hence, similar emotional content can translate into entirely different latent representations.
 In contrast, the latent space of both {\wtov} models shows no clusters for domain, gender, or speaker.
-This is independent of starting from a pre-trained state or a random initialisation, indicating that the architecture itself introduces specific inductive biases which are well-suited to learning representations that are not influenced by factors not relevant to the task.
-This is in line with recent work showing that the inductive biases of transformer-based architectures, and specifically their self-attention layers, are primarily responsible for generalisation, and not large-scale pre-training~\citep{bai2021transformers}.
-Nevertheless, only the pre-trained model ({\wrobust}) shows a smooth transition from low to high valence scores, showing that pre-training is necessary for good downstream performance.
-Moreover, the strong speaker dependency presented in \cref{subsec:speakers} of the models shows that the two dimensional t-SNE visualisations help comparing generalisation abilities between models, but are not necessarily sufficient for deriving conclusions \wrt generalisation over different factors.
+The architecture itself seems to introduce specific inductive biases which are well-suited to learning robust representations.
+Nevertheless, only the pre-trained model ({\wrobust}) shows a smooth transition from low to high valence scores, showing that pre-training is still necessary for good downstream performance.
+Moreover, the strong speaker dependency presented in \cref{subsec:speakers} shows that the two dimensional t-SNE visualisations help comparing generalisation abilities between models, but are not necessarily sufficient for deriving conclusions \wrt generalisation over different factors.